UbiquityDotNET/Llvm.NET/docfx/articles/InternalDetails/handleref-interning.md

 provide that to the caller.
 Thus, reference equality "Just works".
 If there was no instance then the interning system will create one.
 In order to create one it must know the concrete most derived type for the opaque pointer to construct the wrapper type.
-The LLVM-C API generally defines a reference handle type only for the tope most base class rather than a distinct handle for each derived type.
+The LLVM-C API generally defines a reference handle type only for the top most base class rather than a distinct handle for each derived type.
 Thus the mapping must know how to determine the correct derived type for the projected wrapper.
 Fortunately, LLVM uses a custom type tagging mechanism to optimize such cases internally (e.g. safe dynamic down casting by keeping a TypeKind value).
 While, the actual